OpenEvalProject/evals/manuscripts/elife-44590/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/44590/elife-44590-fig9-v2.jpg)

 **Figure 9.:** (A) Population representations of odors.
 Responses are projected into the spaces of the second and third principal components, and color-coded by odor category.
 (B) Distribution of AUC scores for PNs and LHLNs, and LHONs.
 An AUC score of 0.5 indicates no information about odor category.
 Box = 25–75% centiles, line = median, whiskers 5–95% centiles, notch indicates bootstrap 95% confidence interval of the median.
-LHON odor responses convey more category information than PNs (), one-sided Mann-Whitney U-test (p<0.005C) Distribution of AUC scores for each population divided into the different odor categories (D) PCA analysis after divisive normalization.
+LHON odor responses convey more category information than PNs ($p<0.005$), one-sided Mann-Whitney U-test (C) Distribution of AUC scores for each population divided into the different odor categories (D) PCA analysis after divisive normalization.
 (E) Mapping of the different odor categories to brain voxels (see Materials and methods: Odor coding analysis).
 (F–G) Decoding accuracy of linear support vector classifiers (SVC) trained to perform category (F) or identity (G) classification using different numbers of cell classes.
 The main figure shows the result of using 1 to 10 classes while the inset shows the result of using all available classes for each group.
 Altogether we show that LHONs are better at encoding odor chemical categories than PNs.

 This result motivated us to examine the ability of individual LHNs to encode odor categories.
 We treated each cell as a binary classifier for a given odor category, that is signaling the presence or absence of that category and measured its performance using a normalized area under the ROC curve (AUC) score (see Materials and methods).
 LHONs and, to a lesser extent, LHLNs, but not PNs convey category information in their odor responses, when compared with shuffled control distributions (Figure 9B).
 The LHON population has the largest fraction (70%) of category-informative cells, followed closely by LHLNs, which have nearly twice as many category-informative cells as PNs (data not shown).
 Among the six categories, four were highly represented in the LHON population and amine categorizers appeared to be the most selective (Figure 9C).
 These results indicate that LHNs indeed develop a novel ability to encode higher order odor features that are more likely to be behaviorally relevant to the fly, confirming a longstanding hypothesis in the field.